-I give alot of credit to my Dad for guiding me towards the design guild, he was a Product Designer - now retired.
-I grew up smelling bondo and markers and saw design work in the suburbs of Chicago IL.
+I give a lot of credit to my Dad for guiding me towards the design guild, he was a Product Designer - now retired.
+I grew up smelling Bondo and markers and saw design work in the suburbs of Chicago IL.
 Then in 1985 our family moved to Pennsylvania where I graduated Dallas Sr. High School in 1992.
-As a HS graduate, … Read More
+As a HS graduate,… Read More

-I give alot of credit to my Dad for guiding me towards the design guild, he was a Product Designer - now retired.
-I grew up smelling bondo and markers and saw design work in the suburbs of Chicago IL.
+I give a lot of credit to my Dad for guiding me towards the design guild, he was a Product Designer - now retired.
+I grew up smelling Bondo and markers and saw design work in the suburbs of Chicago IL.
 Then in 1985 our family moved to Pennsylvania where I graduated Dallas Sr. High School in 1992.
 As a HS graduate, I was accepted to Product/Industrial Design programs at Art Center College of Design, Carnegie Mellon University, Carleton Univerity of Ottowa, Rhode Island School of Design, Rochester Institute of Technology and UC.
 Also I was considering pre-med at the time, and was accepted to several Ivy league schools but my interest was more focused on design.

 I chose to attend at University of Cincinnati where I was grateful to have the opportunity to work as a 'Co-Op' (intern) with pay at Philips/Magnavox in Knoxville, Siemens Nuclear Medicine Group in Chicago, Designworks/BMW in Thousand Oaks, and Kenner/Hasbro in Cincinnati.
-During school I was able to maintain a steady flow of freelance work with Hasbro working on toy products and motion picture and entertainment work.
-I also did freelance for Coca-Cola, Disney, and several local firms that produced films and advertising.
+During school I was able to maintain a steady flow of freelance work with Hasbro working on toy products for motion picture and entertainment work.
+I also did concept art freelance for Coca-Cola, Disney, and several local firms that produced films and advertising.
 For those who are not familiar, UC at the time was a major force in product design, and one of the only schools with a 5-year program that included intern work.
 3 months of school and 3 months of work alternating creates a very entrepreneurial atmosphere in the students who usually are very self reliant and self motivating.

 I Graduated University of Cincinnati School of Design Architecture Art and Planning 1997.
 I was happy to say I was a UC graduate in my cover letters and felt like I had a solid 2 years of actual work experience despite only just being 'out of school' and 'green'.
 The Job search was challenging back in that time, especially for students looking to get an automotive career going, the market was saturated, and few companies were hiring direct employees so I took a job at Magna Seating in Farmington MI.
 For a time I relied on freelance work from Hasbro to keep the design work going.